Ocean Acidification Experiment

 Below is some experiment-specific information you will need to include in your report:

-- Include the graph you created using your data.
-Your graph should include the equation and the R2 value for the line.
+• Include the graph you created using your data (percent change in mass vs time).
+Your graph should include the equation and the R2 value for each line.

-Remember that this is your research and you are the expert on what you did in the lab.
-Write this report as if you are reporting your results to other scientists.
+Remember that this is your research.
+You are the expert on what you did in the lab.
+Write this report as if you are reporting your results to other scientists who don’t know much about ocean acidification.

 A rubric for this formal lab report can be found on Brightspace if you go to Assignment → Rubrics → Ocean Acidification Lab Report Rubric.